RuxinZ/rssagg/README.md

 5. Open a connection to the database, and store it in a config struct
 6. Create an HTTP handler to create a user
 7. Test the handler with an HTTP client

+### 3. API key

+1. Add an "api key" column to the users table
+   - Use a new migration file in the sql/schema directory to add a new column to the users table.
+   - Generate a valid default API keys (256-bit hex values) because we already have some users in the database
+2. Create an API key for new users
+   - Update the "create user" SQL query and run `sqlc generate`
+3. Add a new SQL query to get a user by their API key
+4. Run sqlc generate to generate new Go code
+   - Remember: each time you update your queries or schema you'll need to regenerate your Go code with sqlc generate.
+If you update the schema you'll also need to migrate your database up (and maybe down).
+5. Add an endpoint to return the current user